thomas-fossati/draft-fossati-cose-profile/draft-fossati-cose-profiles.md

 --- abstract

+COSE (STD96) is not an end-to-end system with guaranteed interoperability.
+It is designed to serve a range of use cases and therefore it has a lot of options.
+In general, two COSE implementations that want to interoperate require an agreement on which subset of COSE features they will use.
-This document lays a set of rules for how to define COSE profiles.
+This document provides a set of rules for specifying such agreements as "COSE profiles" and registers a new COSE header parameter for in-band signalling of profile information.

 --- middle

 # Introduction

+COSE {{-cose}} is not an end-to-end system with guaranteed interoperability.
+ It is designed to serve a range of use cases and therefore it has a lot of options.
+ In general, two COSE implementations that want to interoperate require an agreement on which subset of COSE features they will use.

-This document lays a set of rules for how to define COSE {{-cose}} profiles.
+This document provides a set of rules for specifying such agreements as "COSE profiles" and registers a new COSE header parameter for in-band signalling of profile information.

 # Conventions and Definitions